 6.22 At the Academy we understand that modern slavery encompasses human trafficking and slavery, servitude and forced or compulsory labour.
-Exploitation can take may forms, including sexual exploitation, forced labour, slavery, servitude, forced criminality and the removal of organs.
+Exploitation can take many forms, including sexual exploitation, forced labour, slavery, servitude, forced criminality and the removal of organs.
 We refer to the DfE guidance Modern Slavery: how to identify and support victims for concerns of this nature.

-Safeguarding responses to children who go missing
+Safeguarding responses to children who are absent from education.